 Agile, Lean and Design Thinking, three disciplines for helping teams become agile.
 Well, not exactly.
 Agility is about responsiveness, flexibility, adaptation.
 Like Jeff Gothelf explains in his book “Lean Vs. Agile Vs. Design Thinking: What you really need to know to build high-performing digital product teams”, these methodologies or frameworks have something in common, they all enable continuous improvement (which ultimately motivates organisations to implement them).
 But they have different approaches and goals: Agile improves velocity.
 Lean pursues efficiency.
 Design Thinking verifies problem-solution fit.
 Like Gothelf says in his book and multiple articles, actual agility is only reachable for those organisations that use and combine the core activities for continuous improvement which are common to all these three disciplines in order to remain focused and aligned.

 Where are the radio guys, the professionals of content?
 Don’t on-air hosts, show producers, news editors, music programmers, audience research managers, programme directors, need to be part of this agility?
-Members from both organisations I referred to above (unnamed so I don’t hurt any sensibility), have expressed the same concern: “radio guys” (traditional radio teams, closer to content) don’t seem to be interested in seeking agility.
+Members from both organisations I referred to above, have expressed the same concern: “radio guys” (traditional radio teams, closer to content) don’t seem to be interested in seeking agility.
 Don’t they need to become more responsive to everyday-faster-changing listening behaviours?

 I believe they do.
 I believe WE do.
 There’s nothing inherent to our profession, vocation or expertise that protects us from the uncertainty of change.
 We also need to continuously challenge our assumptions and validate that what we are producing and broadcasting, podcasting or streaming has value for our audience.
 We need to confirm everyday that listeners still care for the content we make.